-SANTOS DUMONT AIRPORT (SDU), located in the city center, operates domestic flights linking Rio to several Brazilian destinations.
-An excellent taxi and bus service links the airport to main touristic areas.
+Santos Dumont Airport (SDU), located in the city center, operates regional flights linking the main cities of the country, business jets and smaller aircraft.
+An excellent taxi service and bus links the airport to the main hotels and residential areas.

 Because of its continental dimensions, Brazil has 3 time zones.
 Rio de Janeiro follows the Brasilia time (UTC/GMT -3 hours).
-In September Rio de Janeiro time will be 4 hours ahead of California, 1 hour ahead of New York and 5 hours behind Frankfurt.
+The city is subject to DST between October and February, when the clocks are set ahead one hour.

-The language spoken in Brazil is Portuguese.
-Basic English is widely spoken and a large share of the population understands well Spanish.
+The language spoken in Brazil is Brazilian Portuguese.
+English is widely taught in schools and a large share of the population understands Spanish.

 ELECTRICITY / VOLTAGE

 Voltage in Brazil is not fixed.
 The electric current in Rio is 110 or 120 volts.
 Travel adapters are required for certain electric devices.
 Many hotels and large apartment blocks, however, do have 220 volts outlets.

 Rio has an excellent telecommunications system.
 Direct dial and collect calls can be made from any telephone.
 Pay phones are available across the city and are phone card operated.
 Portable cell phones are available to visitors for a small rental charge.
 The International Direct Dial (IDD) code for Brazil is 55 and the city code for Rio de Janeiro 21.

 The Brazilian monetary unit is the Real (BRL).
 Exchange rates are available in every daily newspaper, followed by the U.S. dollar exchange rate used in international business transactions.
 Cash, especially in U.S. dollars, can be exchanged in almost every bank, currency exchange houses and hotels.